danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 # highlight-end
 ```

-When the Lambda Authorizer throws an error or returns a "Deny" policy, APIG won't execute any Lambda handlers.
+When the Lambda Authorizer throws an error or returns a "Deny" policy, APIG will _not_ execute any Lambda handlers.
 This means that the CORS settings you added to the Lambda handler wont be applied.
 That's why we must define additional APIG response resources, to make sure we always return the proper CORS headers.

 ## In closing

-In this post I showed you a way to implement "serverless auth" on the backend.
-But it's fairly easy to use something like <a href="https://auth0.com/lock" target="_blank" rel="noopener noreferrer">Auth0 Lock</a> and also secure the frontend.
+In this post I showed you a way to implement "serverless auth" using a machine client.
+But it's fairly easy to use something like <a href="https://auth0.com/lock" target="_blank" rel="noopener noreferrer">Auth0 Lock</a> and implement a user centric auth flow.

-This will allow your users to signup/login to (for example) your web app, and get a token from Auth0.
-The web app can then use the token to send requests on behalf of the user to a protected API.
-In fact, you can reuse the Lambda Authorizer implementation in this post for that.
+This would allow your users to signup/login to (for example) your web app, and get a token from Auth0.
+The web app can then use the token to send requests (on behalf of the user) to a protected API.

-I've implemented this in several Single Page Applications built with <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> and was very happy with the result.
-Let me know if you'd be interested to learn more about that and I might write a follow-up that focuses on the frontend implementation.
+I've implemented this in several Single Page Applications built with <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> and was happy with the result.
+Let me know if you'd be interested in learning more about that, and I might write a follow-up that focuses on the frontend implementation.

 You can find all code at <a href="https://github.com/danillouz/serverless-auth" target="_blank" rel="noopener noreferrer">github.com/danillouz/serverless-auth</a>.